Somerset and Dorset Joint Railway: Financial exhaustion and lease

 The completion of the line to Bath brought a further massive traffic increase, but the financial burden of the loans taken to build the Bath extension weighed the little company down even more, and it soon became clear that even day-to-day operating expenses could not be met.
 Atthill describes the Bath extension project as an act of financial suicide.

 The company realised that the game was up, and sought purchasers.
 The GWR and the B&ER were obvious candidates, but in August 1875 a 999-year lease was abruptly agreed jointly to the Midland Railway and the LSWR (the two railways whose networks it joined at either end), and this was confirmed by the Somerset and Dorset Railway Leasing Act 1876 (39 & 40 Vict. c. cxv) on 13 July 1876.

 The purchase price was generous, being calculated by the Midland and LSWR as much to exclude the GWR and B&ER from Bournemouth as anything else, and the rental income enabled the S&DR company to pay its shareholders 3 1/2%, a considerable income in those years of very low inflation.

-The railway route was now the Somerset & Dorset Joint Railway.
+The railway route was now the Somerset and Dorset Joint Railway.